Supernova-Studio/cli/docs/figma-tokens-automations-github-actions.md

 ```

 Your `run` command will look differently depending on your configuration - follow [configuration tutorial](./figma-tokens-sync.md) to learn more.
 Once you have your `run` command assembled, commit new GitHub Action to your repository under `.github/workflows` action and each change into token definition will be automatically synchronized with Supernova!

+### Examples in action

+We have prepared a repository to see the GitHub Actions.. in action (pun intended)!
+[See it for yourself](https://github.com/JiriTrecak/design-tokens-sync-test).